cloudmesh-book/book-latex-2018/examples/docker/tex/README.md

 right now we can do make, but need to do something like

     make once

-that seems a nice name
+that seems a nice name - not yet working